substratusai/substratusai.github.io/docs/installation/installation.md

 # Installation Guide

 Looking to install Substratus on a specific Cloud/Environment?

 - [GCP Install Guide](./gcp.md)
 - AWS Install Guide (Coming soon)
 - Kind/Local Install Guide (coming soon)

-Each environment comes with a basic automagic installer and an advanced install.
+Each environment comes with a basic automated installer and an advanced install.

-## Basic install
+## Auto install
-The basic automagic installer creates a new K8s cluster, new bucket, new principal and automatically sets up everything that's needed for Substratus to work.
-The automagic installer is packaged as a container and contains all the tools required.
+The basic automatic installer creates a new K8s cluster, new bucket, new principal and automatically sets up everything that's needed for Substratus to work.
+The automatic installer is packaged as a container and contains all the tools required.
 It's intended to work on a new cloud project/account free of any significant constraints (i.e. GCP Org Policies).